MAGvACC/.github/profile/README.md

 This repository contains various resources and tools used by our team to support our operations on VATSIM, including some publicly available resources as well as private repositories still in development.

 - Sector files for air traffic controllers
-- SOPs and other documentation for controllers and pilots, which can be found on our [documentation site](https://docs.vatsim.ma/)
+- SOPs and other documentation for controllers and pilots, which can be found on our [documentation site](https://docs.vatsim.ma/) (No longer updated as V2 is now in development.)
 - Tools for our controllers

 ## Although most of our repositories are private, if you have any questions about the technology we use in Maghreb, please contact '.bobbie'